filecoin-project/lotus-docs/content/en/storage-providers/setup/configuration.md

 ### Adding sealing storage location

 Before adding your sealing storage location you will need to consider where the sealing tasks are going to be performed.
 While the `lotus-miner` can run all of the sealing phases, and is configured to do so by defualt, using [seal workers]({{< relref "../../storage-providers/seal-workers/seal-workers/" >}}) to offload computational heavy sealing tasks to separate machines or processes is recommended.
-Depending on how you architecture your system you will either need to add the sealing location to the `lotus-worker`, the `lotus-miner` or both depending on where you want the sealing tasks to be performed.
+Depending on how you architect your system you will either need to add the sealing location to the `lotus-worker`, the `lotus-miner` or both depending on where you want the sealing tasks to be performed.

 Under the storage-section in your `~/.lotusminer/config.toml` or `$LOTUS_MINER_PATH/config.toml` file, you can configure which sealing process you would like your `lotus-miner` to perform.
 If you want to fully delegate any of these operations to workers, set them to false.